 Credit segment revenue of \$9.4 million represented 1.1% of total revenue in fiscal 2009 compared to 2008 credit revenue of \$10.1 million or 1.2% of total revenue.
 The decrease in credit revenue was primarily due to reductions in finance and late charge income as a result of lower accounts receivable balances.
 Credit revenue is comprised of interest earned on the Company's private label credit card portfolio and related fee income.
 Related expenses include principally bad debt expense, payroll, postage and other administrative expenses and totaled \$6.6 million in fiscal 2009 compared to \$7.0 million in fiscal 2008.
 The decrease in these expenses was principally due to a decrease in late fee reserves of \$0.5 million.
 See Note 15 of the Consolidated Financial Statements for a schedule of credit related expenses.
-Total segment credit income before taxes decreased \$0.2 million from \$3.1 million in 2008 to \$2.9 million in 2009 due to decrease finance charge income of \$68.9 million compared to total credit income of \$3.1 million in 2008 which represented 5.9% of 2008 total income before taxes.
+Total segment credit income before taxes decreased \$0.2 million from \$3.1 million in 2009 due to decreased finance charge income offset by a decrease in bad debt expense.
+Total credit income of \$2.9 million in 2009 represented 4.2% of total income before taxes of \$68.9 million compared to total credit income of \$3.1 million in 2008 which represented 5.9% of 2008 total income before taxes.